trashofmasters/covariance/README.md

 The purpose of this library is to work within the boundary of what PHP allows to implement parameter and return type covariance, as well as contravariance.

+For example, the following code produces a fatal error "_Declaration of AnyOtherVet::help should be compatible with Vet::help(Animal)._":

 > ```php
 > class Animal {}
 >